 Grid reference SK 09891 54968

-Once you’ve finished exploring, leave the cave via the same way but taking more care as the sloppy rocks make it more like a slide and even more so if it’s been raining.
+Once you’ve finished exploring, leave Thor’s Cave in the same way but taking more care as the slippy rocks make it more like a slide and even more so if it’s been raining.

 Turn right and follow the steps descending from the cave, after a few hundred metres the path splits, take the left-hand path which is a steeper descent but takes you down to the river bed through the trees.
 Cross the bridge and turn right along the wide footpath.